 For the items you designate, the system generates related journal entries such as:

-OpsCenter also includes manual journaling for those activities the system cannot capture automatically, for example phone calls.
+OpsCenter also includes manual journaling for those activities the system cannot capture automatically.
 The system provides an easy to use form to create manual journal entries.

 Reporting on the Journal